Council tax support is a local scheme paid by the council to help certain groups of people pay their council tax.

 You can request backdated support if there is a good reason why you did not claim earlier.
 You must be able to show continuous good cause from the date you are requesting that support is paid from to the date that your claim is made.
 You must state your reasons on the claim form or enclose a covering letter.

-Backdating is limited to three months for pensioners and one month for working age customers.
+Backdating is limited to three months for pensioners but there is no limit for working age customers.

 For a quick estimate use our online benefits calculator.